cbrown5/cbrown5.github.io/_posts/2016-12-03-r2r-workshop.md

 The hard work done by our WCS colleagues, particularly Sangeeta Mangubhai and Stacy Jupiter, to develop collaborations with communities and government on Vanua Levu meant our working group had a direct avenue to contribute toward environmental planning.

-When the Wildlife Conservation Society invited my colleague (Amelia Wenger from Uni of Queensland) and I to present our group’s science at a workshop with community and government leaders, **I was both thrilled and daunted.** Thrilled, because my science had chance to inform environmental change.
+When the Wildlife Conservation Society invited my colleague (Amelia Wenger from Uni of Queensland) and I to present our group’s science at a workshop with community and government leaders, **I was both thrilled and daunted.** Thrilled, because my science had a chance to inform environmental change.
 Daunted, because I had never visited Vanua Levu, but would be presenting to local people who live from the land and ocean resources I had studied remotely.

 My own contribution before the workshop in Fiji was largely analytical.
 Our group brought together data from WCS to measure how land-use change has affected stream fish, coral reefs and coral reef fish (e.g. [see this recent talk and paper](/research/2016/07/07/SCBO2016-talk.html)).
 If I needed local advice on our work I could easily call up my WCS colleagues.